What To Know About Your Employee Turnover Rate

 Why Choose a Teardrop Trailer with a Roof Top Tent

-4. What do you do for fun/hobby/work/school? & Are you able to meet the physical requirements necessary time commitments for this job?
+4. What do you do for fun/hobby/work/school? & Are you able to meet the physical requirements necessary and time commitments for this job?

 Knowing the demands of their other activities will give you a really good idea as to physical capability and whether or not their availability sheet makes sense and is reflective of their other commitments.